novacrazy/scriptor/README.md

 Although it can be a bit difficult to use concisely, automatically updating static variables are quite useful.

-Furthermore, any more calls to `.reference_once` from anywhere else for the file `./configs/main.json` will return the exact same Referee instance, and will have access to the same automatically updating static value.
+Furthermore, any more calls to `.reference_once` from anywhere else for the file `./configs/main.json` will return the exact same Reference instance, and will have access to the same automatically updating static value.

 <hr>